-The Macroeconomist stream offers you the opportunity to work with the Treasury teams that focus on improving New Zealanders’ wellbeing through the effective use of macroeconomics and fiscal policy, modelling and research, and forecasting.
+The Macroeconomist stream offers the opportunity to focus on improving New Zealanders’ wellbeing through utilising macroeconomics and fiscal policy, modelling and research, and forecasting.

 In this stream, you will have the opportunity to:

 - Conduct and collaborate on economic research projects

 - Analyse fiscal strategy, monetary conditions (interest rates, inflation, exchange rates), policy settings and macroeconomic monitoring